aws/amazon-ecs-logs-collector/README.md

      --help  Show this help message.

 MODES:
      brief         Gathers basic operating system, Docker daemon, and Amazon ECS Container Agent logs.
-This is the default mode. debug       Collects 'brief' logs and also enables debug mode for the Docker daemon and the Amazon ECS Container Agent. debug-only  Enables debug mode for the Docker daemon and the Amazon ECS Container Agent without collecting logs.
+This is the default mode. enable-debug  Enables debug mode for the Docker daemon and the Amazon ECS Container Agent.
+Only supported on Systemd init systems and Amazon Linux.
 ```

 ### Example output in normal mode